automl/DeepCAVE/docs/plugins/overview.rst

 Statuses
 --------
-To get a nice overview of the optimization run, we provide a barplot that details how the end status of the many trials that occured.
+To get a nice overview of the optimization run, we provide a barplot that details how the end status of the many trials that occurred.
 You can also view these as a heatmap or get more information from the **Details** tab.

-The barplot shows which trial recieved which status and under which budget allocation.
+The barplot shows which trial received which status and under which budget allocation.
 These are grouped according to the status and coloured based on the status it exited with.

 To see details on how these configurations faired as they progressed in budget, you can refer to